 Stage 5 is a continuation of stage 4 where the designers incorporate feedback from the target audience, narrow down the prototype choices, and test different variables in order to improve on the product or service that will eventually be taken to market.

 Validate: Testing out your career choices allows you to validate your assumptions about what you think you want and what might be a good fit.
 It is also a way to challenge any limiting beliefs you have about what career options might be unrealistic or beyond your capabilities.

 The benefit of the design process is that it gives you a path to follow that allows you to explore your career options.
 You can never really get stuck because in every moment there is something to test and learn from to keep you moving.

-If you would like to go deeper with using design thinking principles to help you find the right career, then send me your email and I will send you my Career Design Thinking worksheet with questions to help you move through each of the five stages.
+If you would like to go deeper with using design thinking principles to help you find the right career, then download the Career Design Guide with questions to help you move through each of the five stages.